The Risks of Using ChatGPT in the Workplace

 hallucination

 is a term used to describe instances when AI tools like ChatGPT generate inaccurate or completely made-up responses because “they lack the reasoning to apply logic or consider any factual inconsistencies they're spitting out.
 In other words, AI will sometimes go off the rails trying to please you.”
+These hallucinations show a growing concern for

 For example, writers and journalists from several agencies were